marked42/learning-notes/web/web.md

 ### Access Restriction

 Same origin policy restricts how a document or script loaded in one origin can access data from other origins for security considerations.
+Restricted functions calls and network requests are blocked by browsers directly.

 #### Network Access Restriction